mParticle/docs/src/pages/developers/migration/segment/index.md

 ### iOS SDK Initialization

-Both Segment and mParticle are expected to be initializes on app startup with your API credentials.
+Both Segment and mParticle are expected to be initialized on app startup with your API credentials.

 #### Segment